zacka37/Final-Project/Home Page.md

 ---

 # **30 Python Interview Questions (Answered)**
- As a student in the class "Programming 1" from the University of Missouri I had this assignment.
+ As a student in the class "Programming 1" from the University of Missouri I had to answer 30 interview questions.
  Link to the code: [PY Interview questions](https://github.com/zacka37/Python-Interview-Questions.git)

 ## *Python*